-CATHLEEN'S little body scarcely disturbed the covers of the hosolsturbed the covers of the hospital cot, but her piteous eyes filled his vision as he entered the room.
+CATHLEEN'S little body scarcely disturbed the covers of the hospital cot, but her piteous eyes filled his vision as he entered the room.
 "I tried, Father . . .
 I tried to go away."
 A sudden pain seemed to seize her.
+"Ah-wolf, you said-wolf!"

-"Ah-wolf. you said-wolf!"
-"It wasn't true, darling-I didn't mean to say that.
+her.
+"Ah-woll, you said "It wasn't true, darling-I didn't mean to say that.
+It was just that I mean to say that.
 It was just that I was so stupidly blind I lived behind a rough wall of my own making."

 "Like-like the Sleeping Beauty?"

 "Well-if you like," Allan said with something that might have been either a sob or a laugh.
-"Except that I'm a sob or a laugn. scarcely that."
+"Except that I'm scarcely that."

 "You could be," Cathleen said eagerly.
 "Sort of like one, father."

-"Tm-ashamed, baby," he whispered.
+"I'm-ashamed, baby," he whispered.
 "I-" Somehow he managed to control himself.
+"I never knew your control himself.
 "I never knew your hands were so beautiful, Cathleen," he said tenderly.
-"Just like your the rosewood piano for me?
+"Just like your mother's.
+Won't you have fun playing the rosewood piano for me?
 And we'll listen to thousands of records together; and buy carloads of white lilacs.
 Will you like that?"

 Cathleen's eyes, so big in the white face, regarded him doubtfully.
-"It's wishing I am I could believe you, but I thought-I heard Miss Cabot say-" Quickly he interrupted her: "Nothing about you.
+"It's wishing I am I could believe you, but

+I thought-I heard Miss Cabot say-" Quickly he interrupted her: "Nothing about you.
 She was trying to tell me what a fool I was, and I couldn't understand.
 But that's grownup talk.
-All you must do now is to go to sleep, and know we all love you."
+All you must do now is to go to sleep, and know we all love you.

 In a cautious, uncertain whisper, she asked, "Do-you?"
 "Most of all!"
 "Ah!" she sighed.
 Sleep was dimming her eyes now; she felt warm and safe, with the warmth and safety the river had promised.
-Here was her father beside her, he loved her . . .
+Here was her father beside her, he loved her

 "And will you come and meet a fine friend of mine?" she asked.
-"And friend of mine?" she asked.
-"And when we get to the record store, and he sees you, will you put your arm around me and say, "This is her Daddy's girl'?"
+"And when we get to the record store, and when we get to the record store, and he sees you, will you put your arm around me and say, "This is her Daddy's girl'?"